noPerfection/service/PROXY.md

 ## Internal process

-The proxy contains the three parts. *source*, *destination*, *request handler*, *reply handler*.
-The proxy service has the internal controller that binds all four: *proxy controller*.
+The proxy service is composed of:
+* *source* &ndash; a controller
+* *destination* &ndash; a client.
+It's connected to the remote service controller,
+* *request handler* &ndash; a function,
+* *reply handler* &ndash; a function,
+* *proxy controller* &ndash; an internal controller binding all above.

-> The *proxy controller* is set in `inprox://proxy_router`.
+> The *proxy controller* is set on `inprox://proxy_router`.

-The *source* is a controller.
-The *handler* is the function.
-And the *destination* is the client.
-A client that connects to a controller of another service.

-The source controller receives the messages from the external world.
+The *source* controller receives the messages.
-It then passes it to *proxy controller*.
-The proxy controller executes the *handler* function.
-Handler function returns two parameters to the *proxy controller*: message and error.
-If there is an error, then *proxy controller* returns error back to the *source controller*.
+The incoming requests are then passed to *proxy controller*.
+The *proxy controller* executes the *request handler*.
-If there is no error, then *proxy controller* redirects the message to the *destination*.
+If handling passes the execution, then the message is sent to the *destination*.

+The *reply handler* is an optional function.
+When it's set, the replies from *destination* is executed with *reply handler*.
-The destination client gets the reply from the destination service.
+The result of the execution is returned to the *source*.
-If the destination gets the reply, then it passes it to *proxy controller*.
-The proxy controller checks for the optional *reply handler*.
-If there is a reply handler, then call reply handler.
-If reply handler failed, then return to the source controller error.
-Otherwise, return the message returned from the reply handler.
+When the *reply handler* is not set, then *proxy controller* returns it to *source*.
 ---

 ## Configure